 ncRNA_class not included in any other term.

-ncRNA classes not yet in the INSDC ncRNA class controlled vocabulary can be annotated by entering '/ncRNA_class="other" with /note="[brief explanation of novel ncRNA_class]".
+ncRNA classes not yet in the INSDC ncRNA class controlled vocabulary can be annotated by entering '/ncRNA_class="other"' with either '/product="[name of the product]"' OR '/note="[brief explanation of novel ncRNA_class]"'.